richardonyeka/ultimate_bug_bounty_structure-/Readme.md

 # Bug Bounty Research Repository

 This repository contains resources, notes, and findings related to bug bounty research.
-It is designed to help researchers organize their work, learn about various vulnerabilities, and track their progress in bug hunting.
+It is designed to help researchers organize their work, learn about various vulnerabilities, and track their progress in bug hunting

 ## Table of Contents
 - [Project Description](#project-description)